 We observe that the New Zealand Law Society is very efficient at providing press releases following the release of Tribunal decisions, which assists the transparency of the process and provides important information to the public.

 Judge D F Clarkson Chair

-7 Bolton v Law Society [1994] 2 All ER 486.
+&lt;sup>5 Bolton v Law Society [1994] 2 All ER 486.